mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

 * **Bi-directional strong data integration:** E.g., enabling collaboration on a shared UBOM "Project" across teams using Jira and vendors using Asana, with rule-based synchronization and conflict resolution.
 * **A business logic execution engine:** Allowing logic (pre-defined or eventually user-scripted via UBOM-aware code modules) to operate on UBOM entities and propagate changes intelligently.
 * **Controlled state mutation:** Incrementally moving towards more complex, validated mutations on UBOM entities that reflect across connected systems, starting with "read-heavy" and "safe write" operations.
-The UBOM itself may evolve from an internal CompanyOS model to a more open, community-influenced standard over time.
+The UBOM itself may evolve from an internal <SaaS-OS> model to a more open, community-influenced standard over time.

 ### S3.4.
 Domain Prioritization for UBOM & Advanced Functionality (e.g., Commerce)